Assembling our Sex Robot

 - Vibrator adapter: The adapters included in the kit can be used to connect to vibrators other than the bullet style we'll be using today.

-We won't be using the battery adapter, vibrator adapter, or extra vibrator today, and are going to be supplying our own batteries, so that leaves us with:
+We won't be using the battery adapter, vibrator adapter, or extra vibrator today, so that leaves us with:

 1. Connect the Arduino to the Shield